Will-Peterson/adhesive/README.md

 ## The Grid System
 ![Grid System](https://www.rushu.rush.edu/sites/default/files/Rush-12-grid-thumb.png)

 The Grid System is comprised of 12 columns on any screen size.
 I have created the grid to be customizable and adaptable to many different types of projects.
 The Grid System has four breakpoints; extra-small (default), small, medium, large, and extra-large.
-Adhesive is a mobile-first framework, and has been developed with that idea to the core.
+Adhesive is a mobile-first framework, and has been developed with that idea from the core.

 ### Rows and Columns
 The row syntax is written as the following: ```<div class='row'>```.
 And columns ```<div class='col-1'>```.
 The number in the column class defines the amount of columns that container will span.